 - Warsaw day trip from Krakow

-- Discover how Krakow’s area of Praga has transformed from a poor borough into an artistic hub
+- Discover how Warsaw’s area of Praga has transformed from a poor borough into an artistic hub

 - Visit beautiful Lazienki Park, featuring a palace and amphitheater

 - Stroll through Warsaw’s Old Town, a UNESCO World Heritage Site, and admire medieval architecture